Quick Summary of 2025 Pending Arizona Legislation Pertaining to HOAs and Condos

 HB 2322 – CONDOMINIUMS; COMMERCIAL STRUCTURES; RESIDENTIAL STRUCTURES: This bill addresses assessments on commercial versus residential structures in a condominium.
 Also included in this bill are definitions of commercial structure, common expenses and residential structure.
 Applies ONLY to Condominiums.

 HB 2723 – MUNICIPALITIES; ASSOCIATIONS; RESTRICTIONS: This bill defines circumstances under which a municipality is allowed to require developers to establish associations.
+Provides that associations may NOT be required to adopt rules/regs more restrictive than any municipal rules/regs.
+Applies ONLY to associations established after July 24, 2014.
 Applies ONLY to Planned Communities.

-HB 2865 – HOMEOWNERS’ ASSOCIATIONS; ATTORNEY FEES: This bill addresses attorney fees and related costs as follows: Regardless of the governing documents, associations may not charge any owner/member for attorney fees/costs incurred by the association; All parties to litigation or similar action must bear their own attorney fees/costs EXCEPT that owners/members may recover attorney fees/costs from the association IF provided for in the governing documents.
+HB 2865 – HOMEOWNERS’ ASSOCIATIONS; ATTORNEY FEES: This bill addresses attorney fees and related costs as follows: Regardless of the governing documents, associations may not charge any owner/member for attorney fees/costs incurred by the association and Owners/members may recover attorney fees/costs from the association IF they prevail in legal proceedings.
+Does NOT apply to association disputes with any parties other than owners who are not declarants.
 Applies to Planned Communities and Condominiums.

 Please feel free to contact Beth Mulcahy, Esq. at bmulcahy@mulcahylawfirm.com with any questions.